michalcichon/michalcichon.github.io/_posts/2020-10-17-basic-config-server-to-avoid-hardcoding-in-ios-app.md

 private func fetchConfig() {
     let baseUrl = URL(string: serverUrl)!
     let url: URL
-    if let timestamp = timestamp {
+    // If there are known timestamp of the latest updated key, we send it back to the backend side to get config changes after that timestamp if let timestamp = timestamp {
         url = baseUrl.appendingPathComponent(DateFormatter.iso8601withFractionalSeconds.string(from: timestamp))
     } else {